 There's nothing like taking to the open road on a cloudless day, the path clear before you for miles.
 But then there are the other days.
 Hail, rain, fog, snow, potholes.
 These things can lead to poor visibilty, dangerous driving conditions and an increase in traffic accidents.
 Drivers living in different areas of the country can be affected by different adverse driving conditions due to everything from poor infrastructure to weather.
 And the amount they pay for insurance reflects that (along with othe rating factors).

-To find the worst cities for driving conditions in the U.S., we evaluated the top 50 metropolitan areas based on population.
-We then ranked them based on seven categories.
-Five of those categories are pretty straightforward:
+We recently looked at a number of factors to find the worst cities for driving conditions in the U.S. We evaluated the top 50 metropolitan areas based on population.
+We then ranked them based on five categories that have a significant impact on road conditions.